Running a freelance business is like baking cookies: Clients don't care what tools you use, only that they get a delicious cookie at the end.

 Clients don’t care how the work gets done.

-They don’t care what starter theme or code base web designers or developers use.
+They don’t care what website template or WordPress theme or code base web designers or developers use.
 They don’t care if graphic designers use Photoshop or Illustrator, Invision, Affinity, or Canva, or what user experience designers use to create wireframes or surveys.
 Clients care that the work they hired you do to gets done well, gets done on time, and gets done within budget…

 Clients care that the work gets done well, gets done on time, and gets done within budget.